Sexually transmitted infections (STIs)

 Some infected people remain well throughout their lives and develop no problems with their liver.

-However, other people can develop longstanding (chronic) hepatitis C infection and have symptoms of liver damage, such as jaundice (yellow skin and eyes, and dark urine), ongoing tiredness, nausea, vomiting or unexplained weight loss.
-Without treatment this will eventually lead to liver failure, which is life-threatening.
+However, other people can develop longstanding (chronic) hepatitis C infection and can have symptoms of liver damage, such as jaundice (yellow skin and eyes, and dark urine), ongoing tiredness, nausea, vomiting or unexplained weight loss.
+Long-term liver damage can cause cirrhosis, which, without treatment, can eventually lead to liver failure, which is life-threatening.

-Hepatitis C is diagnosed by a blood test.
+Hepatitis C is diagnosed by a simple blood test.
 The results are usually available within two weeks.

 Please speak to your GP or our clinic staff about testing.